prabhushakti/SalesforceAnsibleModules/readme.md

+# Disclosure
+This is an unofficial Salesforce repository containing collections of modules and roles to enforce declaraitive way of developing software in the platform.
+This collection is not affiliated with or endorsed by Salesforce (a registered trademark of Salesforce, Inc).

 # About
-_This is repository contains Ansible Modules and a Role for package based development.
+This is repository contains Ansible Modules and a Role for package based development.
 This is extremely helpful for local developments.
-Instead of using SFDX, SF commands and wasting time copy-pasting, going back-and-forth between windows, you have a self-documenting file-based approach to create packages and it's dependencies.
+Instead of using SFDX/SF commands/IDE-plugins: wasting time copy-pasting, reading command documentations, going back-and-forth between windows, you have a self-documenting configuration file to create packages.
 You don't need to search or learn any commands or tools.
-Just fill what you need and it gets things done._
+Just fill what you need and it gets things done.

 ## System requirements:
--   Requires Python
+-   Requires Python 3+
 -   Requires python ansible package

+## Get Started:
+### Installation
+- You can install this as a collection ```$ ansible-galaxy collection install salesforcedx```
+- You can also manually download the releases, uncompress in /usr/share/ansible/collections/ directory.
+### Quick Start
+- Populate development requirements in ```vars/``` directory, i.e. name of project, package you're building, version etc.
+- Create/Recreate the development enviornment, scratch org, package, deploy, test in one command: ``` ansible feature_WI123X.yml --tags "createProject, createScratchORG, createPackage, deployPackage"```

 ## License Information
 https://www.mozilla.org/en-US/MPL/2.0/